Kyle-Neale/Flat-Iron-MeetnGreet/README.md

-# Flatiron MeetnGreet
+# Flatiron MeetNGreet

-*Flat Iron MeetnGreet*, a web application for Flatiron students to get to know each other and make new friends!
+*Flatiron MeetNGreet*, a social media web application for Flatiron students to get to know each other and make new friends!

 ## Application Features
-- Users can filter through students by modules.
+- User can filter through students by cohort.

-- Users can send requests to/receive requests from other students.
+- User can send requests to/receive requests from other students.

-- Users can guess who sent the friend request.
+- User can guess who sent the friend request via hints provided by the sender.
 If wrong, the user will have to guess again.

-- Users can view their correct matches and pending friend requests.
+- User can view their correct matches and pending friend requests.

 ## Built With
 - Ruby on Rails
 - Sqlite3 Database using ActiveRecord

 ## Install Instructions
 - Run `bundle install`